-|Expert infos are only a hint|
+|Expert information is only a hint|

 Table 7.1.
-Some example expert infos
+Example expert information items

 It’s possible that more groups will be added in the future.

 For the example screenshot above, the IP “Time to live” value is very low (only 1), so the corresponding protocol field is marked with a cyan background.
-To easier find that item in the packet tree, the IP protocol toplevel item is marked cyan as well.
+To make it easier find that item in the packet tree, the IP protocol toplevel item is marked cyan as well.